alexbsec/alexbsec.github.io/README.md

 # License

+The theme is used under the license **CC0 1.0 Universal" (CC0 1.0) Public Domain Dedication**.
+Props to [https://github.com/tocttou/hacker-blog]tocttou for making this theme publicly available.

 # Contact

 For any inquiries or suggestions, feel free to reach out to me at buschinellijoao@gmail.com.

 ----------------

 Happy reading, and may your journey through the cyber realm be as exciting as a quest in Rune Midgard!